daviebadger/books/restructuredtext/restructuredtext.rst

 Paragraphs
 ----------

-Paragraphs are chunks of text aligned at the left edge and separated by a blank
+Paragraphs are chunks of text, which are aligned at the left edge and separated by a blank line from other:
-line:

 .. code:: rst